particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 ### BLE (Bluetooth LE)

+If you wish to use Wi-Fi on the M SoM you will need to provide a way to configure it.
+Wi-Fi setup works the same as the P2, Photon 2, and Argon, and uses BLE.
+See [Wi-Fi setup options](/reference/device-os/wifi-setup-options/) for more information.

 BLE 5.3 BLE Central Mode and BLE Peripheral Mode are supported.

 Full-speed BLE modes such as A2DP used for BLE audio are not supported.

+Wi-Fi and BLE share the same antenna so you do not need to include a separate antenna to use both.

 ### Sleep